erich-m/multisource_ML_research/README.md

 ### Requirements

-- **Python Version:** The project is written and tested in Python version 3.12.2.
+- **Python Version:** The project is written and tested in Python version **3.12.8**.
 Other versions may not be supported
+- **Dependencies:** This project requires the following lbiraries  to be installed:
+  - pandas
+  - numpy
+  - os
+  - shutil
+  - tqdm
+  - matplotllib
+  - scipy
-- **Dependencies:** In-progress
+  - sklearn

 ## Usage

 ### How to Run the Project

-In-progress

 1. **Data Processing:**
+    Several scripts are written to be used in a specfic order to process the set of data.
+Refer to the **Data Processing Workflow** header.
+All of the scripts can be run simply by using `py script_name.py`.
 2. **Training the Model:**
 3. **Testing the Model:**